DASH: Faster Shampoo via Batched Block Preconditioning and Efficient Inverse-Root Solvers: Experimental Results

 \textbf{Overall Trends.} \method matches \DIST in almost all stable configurations with respect to validation perplexity, while substantially reducing the running time of optimizer step by up to $4\times$ in one-to-one comparisons for each inverse root method and up to $5\times$ when comparing different inverse root methods.
 Interestingly, some setups achieved lower validation perplexity for \NDB than \EVD.

 \textbf{EVD.} For both block sizes, \method achieves identical validation perplexity compared to \DIST, with differences being $\approx 0.01$, while consistently reducing the runtime.
-Concretely, for $B=2048$ and $f=1$, \method reduces running time from $2200$ms to $1747$ms ($1.26\times$ lower) and with $f=10$ from $253$ms to $209$ms ($1.21\times$ lower).
-Similar trend holds for $B=1024$, where \method improves runtime from $3080$ms to $2850$ms ($1.08\times$ lower) for $f=1$ and from $355$ms to $315$ms ($1.13\times$) for $f=10$.
-We would like to emphasize that the running time for $f=10$ is averaged across $10$ runs.
-The running time incurred for one preconditioning step is identical to the one for $f=1$, but for the other $9$ optimization steps in between two consecutive updates it takes roughly $\approx 35$ms to perform the step, which includes updating preconditioners and applying the inverse root previously computed and cached.
+Concretely, for $B=2048$ and $f=1$, \method reduces running time from $2200$ms to $1747$ms for the LW-version ($1.26\times$ faster) and to $1755$ms for the GPU-version ($1.25\times$ faster).
+For $f=10$, the running time is reduced from $253$ms to $210$ms ($1.20\times$ faster) for both LW- and GPU-versions.
+Similar trend holds for $B=1024$, where \method improves runtime from $3080$ms to $2850$ms ($1.08\times$ faster) for $f=1$ and from $355$ms to $315$ms ($1.13\times$) for $f=10$ for both LW- and GPU-versions.
+We would like to emphasize that the running time for $f=10$ is averaged across $10$ consecutive optimizer steps using a running average with window size $10$.
+The running time incurred for one preconditioning step is identical to the one for $f=1$, but for the other $9$ optimization steps in between two consecutive updates it takes roughly $\approx 35$ms to perform the step, which includes updating preconditioners and applying the inverse root that was cached after being previously computed.
+We observe that the GPU-version does not introduce any speedup compared to the LW-version because the EVD itself is slow.

-\textbf{CN.} For both FP32 and FP16 variants with Frobenius normalization, \method exactly matches the validation perplexity $11.87$ of \DIST, while yielding the largest relative speedups.
+\textbf{CN.} For both FP32 and FP16 variants with Frobenius normalization, \method (both LW and GPU variants) exactly matches the validation perplexity $11.87$ of \DIST, while yielding the largest relative speedups.

-For $B=2048$, \method reduces the running time from $675$ms to $221$ms ($3.05\times$ lower) for FP32 and from $243$ms to $169$ms for FP16.
-We can also cross-compare the running time of \DIST-\CN-FP32 of $675$ms with our contribution \method-\CN-FP16 of $169$ms ($4\times$ lower).
+For $B=2048$, \method reduces the running time from $675$ms to $221$ms for the LW-version ($3.05\times$ faster) and to $207$ms for the GPU-wise version ($3.26\times$ faster) for FP32.
+For FP16, the running time is reduced from $243$ms to $169$ms for LW-version ($1.44\times$ faster) and to $153$ms for the GPU-version ($1.59\times$ faster).
+We can also cross-compare the running time of \DIST-\CN-FP32 of $675$ms (previous best) with our contribution \method-\CN-FP16 of $153$ms for the GPU-version ($4.41\times$ faster).